 To overcome the shortcomings of fully analog and fully digital implementation of artificial neural networks (ANNs), we adopted mixed analog/digital technique.
 We proposed a switched-resistor (SR) element as a programmable synapse.
 The switched-resistor implementation of synapse captures both the advantages of analog implementation and the programmability of digital implementation.
 We also designed a CMOS analog neuron that performs a near-tanh nonlinearity function.
 We evaluated the performance of the neural networks using Pspice.
 The results showed that our approach can successfully implement the neural network, and exhibit a very high modularity.

-N. Zhang and D. C. Wunsch, "A Switched-resistor Approach to Hardware Implementation of Neural Networks," IEEE International Conference on Fuzzy Systems, pp. 336-340, Institute of Electrical and Electronics Engineers (IEEE), Jan 2005.
+N. Zhang and D. C. Wunsch, "A Switched-Resistor Approach to Hardware Implementation of Neural Networks," Proceedings of the 14th IEEE International Conference on Fuzzy Systems (2005, Reno, NV), pp. 336-340, Institute of Electrical and Electronics Engineers (IEEE), May 2005.

 14th IEEE International Conference on Fuzzy Systems, FUZZ-IEEE 2005 (2005: May 22-25, Reno, NV)

 Electrical and Computer Engineering

 International Standard Serial Number (ISSN)

 © 2005 Institute of Electrical and Electronics Engineers (IEEE), All rights reserved.